Photo Kristine Sowl, U.S. Fish and Wildlife Service

 Brant are one of many species that rely on coastal stopover habitats.

-Brant include Atlantic and Pacific subspecies, with the range of the Pacific Brant spanning four countries and most of the Pacific Flyway.
+There are two subspecies of Brant, Atlantic and Pacific.
+Pacific Brant span four countries and are found along most of the northern Pacific Americas Flyway at some point during the year.
 They spend the summer along the northern reaches of North America, nesting further north than any other waterfowl species.
 Unlike most other waterfowl, Brant prefer salt marshes and eelgrass beds rather than freshwater habitats.

 After breeding and molting, all of the Pacific Brant migrate to Izembek Lagoon on the Alaska Peninsula where they take advantage of one of the world’s largest eelgrass beds.
 After fall staging, most Brant migrate to wintering areas that span from Alaska to Baja California.